IfcOpenShell/IfcOpenShell/src/blenderbim/docs/devs/running_tests.rst

 =============

-The BlenderBIM Add-on has three layers of tests for each of its three technology layers.
-These roughly form a test pyramid, moving from many abstract domain logic tests, to low-level concrete unit tests, to a minimal number of UI and smoke tests.
+The BlenderBIM Add-on has three layers of tests for each of its three technology
+layers:

+1. **Core tests**: abstract domain logic unit tests agnostic of Blender
+2. **Tool tests**: low-level concrete unit tests dependant on Blender
+3. **BIM tests**: high-level integration UI and smoke tests dependant on Blender

 These tests use ``pytest`` as the test framework and runner, so install it: